 Let’s look at some of the questions that would help us in defining the product configurations for sales in a better way.

-- What should constitute as the base package of a product configuration that acts as a starting point with the required defaults?
-Assess this well as you may have different starting points of base package based on type of customer, industry etc and improve these starting points continuously
+- What should constitute the base package of a product configuration that acts as a starting point with the required defaults?
+Assess this well as you may have different starting points of a base package based on the type of customer, industry etc and improve these starting points continuously

-- What are the driving points for the add-ons offered as part of product configurations ?
-Current CPQ systems would need you set these and manage these manually today as part of bundle or static recommendations instead of closing this loop automatically through recommender systems that work well for B2C industry.
+- What are the driving points for the add-ons offered as part of product configurations?
+Current CPQ systems would need you set these and manage these manually today as part of a bundle or static recommendations instead of closing this loop automatically through recommender systems that work well for the B2C industry.

 - Are there too many variations of the product that would cause confusion than ease the sales process?
 Look at the reasons why you are creating these variations and if the reasons are not to sell more and efficiently, those variations need to re-looked at.
 Never let the systems and operations negatively impact the sales ability to find the right product/solution easily.

 - Do you have the context of the type of user in mind when designing the user experience?
-How is the user experience going to be in terms of finding the right solution, right alternatives, up-sell/cross-sells, configuring the solution etc. This also largely depends on the CPQ system that you select and most of them today have limited options to deal with personalisation.
+How is the user experience going to be in terms of finding the right solution, right alternatives, up-sell/cross-sells, configuring the solution, etc?
+This also largely depends on the CPQ system that you select and most of them today have limited options to deal with personalization.

 please share the challenges you have faced when defining or maintaining product configurations for your company.